Closed for season

 • There should be 1 adult chaperone for every 8 children.
 Chaperones will be admitted to the Museum free of change.
 Any additional adults will be charged the regular admission rate.

 • Groups are welcome to bring bagged lunches.
-The Overholt Room, our indoor venue, can seat up to 120.
+The Overholt Room, our indoor venue, can seat about 100.
 Contact us for larger group options.
 We also invite you to enjoy a picnic lunch on the Homestead lawn, weather permitting.

 • Groups should dress appropriately for the weather and scheduled activities.